SIBAKRUSHNA/iOS_Interview/SwiftUI.md

 ### 9. What is @Binding in swiftUI ?
   - In Swift, @Binding is a property wrapper used in SwiftUI to create a two-way connection between a view and its underlying data.

+### 10. What is @Published in swiftUI ?
+  - @Published is a property wrapper in SwiftUI that lets you mark a property of a class as observable

+### 11. What is @ObservedObject in swiftUI ?
+  -  In SwiftUI, @ObservedObject is a property wrapper used to create a reference to an observable object, which is a class conforming to the ObservableObject protocol.
+This allows the view to automatically update whenever the observable object changes.

+### 12. What is @EnvironmentObject in swiftUI ?
+  - In SwiftUI, @EnvironmentObject is a property wrapper used to share data across the entire view hierarchy without having to pass the data explicitly from parent to child views.
+It allows views to access and observe shared data from the environment.

+### 13. What is @StateObject in swiftUI ?
+  - In SwiftUI, @StateObject is a property wrapper used to create and manage the lifecycle of an observable object.
+It is used to initialize and own an instance of an ObservableObject in a view, ensuring that the object is created only once and persists for the lifetime of the view.